minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 of campaign contributions and roll-call votes to approach a causal identification strategy to measure the effect of financial contributions on roll-call votes.
-Regarding campaign contribution, however, #cite(<stratmann-2002>, form: "prose") uses the aggregate contributions for each election cycle, whereas in his 1995 paper, only the contributions leading up to the vote are included, regardless of election cylce @stratmann-1995.
+Regarding campaign contribution, however, #cite(<stratmann-2002>, form: "prose") uses the aggregate contributions for each election cycle, whereas, in his 1995 paper, only the contributions leading up to the vote are included, regardless of election cycle @stratmann-1995.
 Although both contribution types are explored, this paper will focus on the latter contribution type for the final analysis.// if i use 1995 stratmann's "data", then shouldn't I also include his models ?

 @moneyinpolitics will give a short literature review on the economics and